intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 * `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
 Default is null.
 * `bias`: Whether to include a bias (i.e. make the layer affine rather than linear).
 Default is true.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.
-* `name`: This parameter is for Python API only.
-String to specify the name of the layer.
-Default is None.
-For Scala API, please use `setName(name)` instead.

 **Scala example:**
 ```scala